Write-Through vs Write-Behind Caching: Implementation, Failure Boundaries, and Cluster Scaling

 In a clustered environment, invalidating related keys across multiple nodes requires deterministic routing.
 Pub/Sub channels must be scoped to avoid broadcast storms.
 Implementing Pub/Sub Routing for Cross-Service Invalidation ensures that invalidation events only reach the relevant application instances.

-For bulk updates, never use KEYS in production (it blocks the server with an O(N) keyspace scan); prefer cursor-based SCAN with a bounded COUNT.
+For bulk updates, never use KEYS in production (it blocks the server with an O(N) keyspace scan); prefer cursor-based SCAN.
 Better still, leverage Redis key tagging to co-locate related data on the same hash slot:

 # Tagged keys route to the same slot